What’s the Purpose of Summer School?

 Why Do Students Go To Summer School?

-Summer schools are short, often residential, academic courses which fully immerses students into the subject of their choice.
+Summer schools are short, often residential, academic courses which fully immerse students into the subject of their choice.
 Combining academic study with exciting day trips and extracurricular activities, they usually take place during the summer break, and within a boarding school, high school, or university setting.

 When students apply for our summer courses, we hear so many different reasons as to why they want to join us.
 Many wish to improve their academic performance and subject knowledge for the new term.
 However, summer schools can expand your horizons so much further, helping you discover what or where you may want to study at university, and experience living independently in a new city with new friends.